6th millennium BC

 The 6th millennium BC spanned the years 6000 BC to 5001 BC (c.
 8 ka to c.
 7 ka).
 It is impossible to precisely date events that happened around the time of this millennium and all dates mentioned here are estimates mostly based on geological and anthropological analysis.
-The only exceptions are the felling dates for some construction timbers from neolithic wells in Central Europe.
+The only exceptions are the felling dates for some construction timbers from Neolithic wells in Central Europe.

-This millennium is reckoned to mark the end of the global deglaciation which had followed the Last Glacial Maximum and caused sea levels to rise by some 60 m over a period of about 5,000 years.
+This millennium is reckoned to mark the end of the global deglaciation, which had followed the Last Glacial Maximum and caused sea levels to rise by some 60 m over a period of about 5,000 years.

-Communities
+Overview

-Neolithic culture and technology had spread from the Near East and into eastern Europe by 6000 BC.
-Its development in the Far East grew apace and there is increasing evidence through the millennium of its presence in Prehistoric Egypt and the Far East.
-In much of the world, however, including north and western Europe, people still lived in scattered Palaeolithic hunter-gatherer communities.
+Neolithic culture and technology had spread from the Near East and into Eastern Europe by 6000 BC.
+Its development in the Far East grew apace and there is increasing evidence through the millennium of its presence in prehistoric Egypt and the Far East.
+In much of the world, however, including Northern and Western Europe, people still lived in scattered Palaeolithic/Mesolithic hunter-gatherer communities.
 The world population is believed to have increased sharply, possibly quadrupling, as a result of the Neolithic Revolution.
 It has been estimated that there were perhaps forty million people worldwide at the end of this millennium, growing to 100 million by the Middle Bronze Age c.
 1600 BC.